dapr/quickstarts/8.observability/README.md

 ## Additional Resources:

 - Learn more about [observability](https://github.com/dapr/docs/tree/master/concepts/observability).
-- Learn more about how Dapr does [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md).
+- Learn more on how Dapr does [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md).
 - As an alternative to Zipkin see [how to configure tracing with Application Insights](https://github.com/dapr/docs/tree/master/howto/diagnose-with-tracing/azure-monitor.md).